kmorrell27/UpperCrustCatering/themed_menus.md

 ### Desserts

-**Select 1**

-- Coconut Cream Pie
-- Chocolate Covered Strawberries drizzled with white almond bark & Lemon Bars (table plated)
+Chocolate Covered Strawberries drizzled with white almond bark & Lemon Bars

 * * *

 ## Lunch on the light side

+**Select up to 3 entrees - $12.95 per person**

 Perfect for Wedding & Bridal Showers or business meeting Lunches!

 For parties of 30 & under desiring a plated meal.
 This menu requires servers.

 ### Stuffed Tomato
 Garden tomatoes filled with your choice of freshly made Chicken Salad or Tuna Salad.
-Choice of Vegetable Crudite or Fresh Fruit.
+Seasonal Fresh Fruit

 ### Chicken Caesar Wrap
-Romaine lettuce tossed with tomatoes, Caesar dressing & parmesan cheese, with tender strips if chicken breast all wrapped in a flour tortilla.
+Romaine lettuce tossed with tomatoes, Caesar dressing, parmesan cheese, surrounded by tender strips of moist chicken breast all wrapped in a flour tortilla.
+Seasonal Fresh Fruit

 ### Vegetarian Wrap

 Healthy & delicious - the perfect combination!
-Layers of lettuce, tomatoes, cucumbers, bell peppers, mushrooms & thinly sliced onions with Swiss & cheddar cheeses and drizzled with Italian dressing.
-Fresh Fruit side.
+Layers of lettuce, tomatoes, cucumbers, bell peppers, mushrooms & thinly sliced onions with Swiss & cheddar cheeses and drizzled with a lightly sweet Balsamic Vinaigrette.
+Seasonal Fresh Fruit

 ### Croissant Sandwich

-Buttery fresh croissant with lettuce & tomato ~ Choice of freshly made Ham, Chicken, Egg or Tuna Salad.
-With a side of our very own Poppyseed Bowtie Pasta.
+Buttery fresh croissant brimming with your choice of Ham, Chicken, Egg or Tuna Salad.

+### Dessert & Beverages
+Assorted Fresh Baked Cookies
+Iced Tea with Lemon

 * * *